 While Selenium may be good for those who already know what they are doing, the product is a bit brittle, and needs tweaking to get it working, even with simple tests.
 TestIm is great for a beginner who just wants to play around and get used to the idea of automated testing.
 However, overall, mabl appears to succeed both in usability and having enough power to use professionally.

-You can use mabl free for 21 days.
-Just create an account at mabl.com.
+You can get a trial of mabl for free.
+Just create an account.

 Jason is a professional back-end web developer, database consultant, and systems librarian, with over 20 years of experience helping businesses, non-profit organizations, and educational institutions organize and convert complex data into clear and easy-to-understand information.